 Electronic Workspace means a shared electronic workspace generated by the ELN.

 Electronic Workspace Document means a defined data set and if necessary, associated text, assembled from the information collected in an Electronic Workspace.
-Without limitation, Lodgment Instructions, Registry Instruments and Information Reports are Electronic Workspace Documents.
+Without limitation, Lodgment Instructions, electronic Registry Instruments and Information Reports are Electronic Workspace Documents.

 Eligibility Criteria means the rules set out in Participation Rule 4, as amended from time to time.